connorrothschild/v3/content/posts/flat-data-r.md

 readr::write_csv(clean_data, "./output.csv")
 ```

-The [real script](https://github.com/connorrothschild/flat-demo-r-processing/blob/master/clean.R) is around 60 lines.
+Obviously, the content in the above cleaning script is irrelevant.
+It functions as any other R script would: it reads in data (based on the data we downloaded in `postprocess.ts`), does some cleaning, and then outputs the new data.
+The [real script](https://github.com/connorrothschild/flat-demo-r-processing/blob/master/clean.R) is around 55 lines.
 Now you know why keeping the postprocessing in R was preferable!

-The script functions as any other R script would: it reads in data (based on the data we downloaded in `postprocess.ts`), does some cleaning, and then outputs the new data.

 ## In Sum